focus-editor/focus/LOG.md

 - Investigate a crash when font size is too large - copy glyph to buffer segfaults

 # DONE
++ BUG: moving lines to the last line broke again
++ Fix all line_starts accesses
 + BUG: global config not being created
 + BUG: if a project folder is deleted, the editor doesn't know about that and doesn't give any errors when trying to save files
 + Improve scrolling using shitty touchpads